nessshon/aiogram-tonconnect/docs/user-guide/getting-started.md

     asyncio.run(main())
 ```

-This code initializes and launches the Telegram bot using the aiogram platform, integrated with TON Connect to provide
-wallet functionality.
-It configures the bot`s parameters, storage, middleware, and handlers, and then runs the bot with
-a long poll.

 **Note**: Ensure that you replace the values of the variables `BOT_TOKEN`, `REDIS_DSN`, and others with the actual ones.